 Capital improvements and additions to your residential property are improvements made to an asset that are beyond the condition of that asset at purchase.
 Examples of capital improvements include things like replacing a roof, repiering the whole house, replacing walls, adding rooms, replacing fences, repainting, or replacing assets such as ovens, cooktops, rangehoods, blinds, carpets.

-Commercial properties are treated differently again, click here to see our recent article on refurbishing business spaces.
+Commercial properties are treated differently again, read our article on refurbishing business spaces click here.

 Regardless of the type, if you own an investment property, the best way to ensure your depreciation deductions have been maximised is to use a depreciation schedule prepared by Capital Claims Tax Depreciation.
-For an estimate of deductions you may be entitled to, or to have your current depreciation schedule reviewed free of charge, please don't hesitate to get in touch.
-Call us on 1300 922 220.
+For a free estimate of depreciation deductions you may be entitled to click here.
+You can also contact our team with any questions on 1300 922 220.